AviatrixSystems/Docs/HowTos/account_audit.rst

  #.
 An access account IAM role aviatrix-role-app has associated policies.
  #.
 An access account has trust relationship to the primary account (the Controller's AWS account).

 If any of the above condition fails, the Controller sends out alert email and logs the event.
+In addition, the controller will also send alert email on behalf of any of the above condition failures reported by a gateway upon the first detection and subsequently every 24 hours until the problem is rectified.

-Note the event requires immediate attention and it can lead to catastrophic operation outage.
+Note the event requires immediate attention; otherwise, it can lead to catastrophic operation outage.
 Go through the above conditions to repair the configuration.

 If you need help, email to support@aviatrix.com.